Algorithms for Carmichael numbers: Asymptotically faster algorithms

-\begin{proof} The branching rule found in line 1 is irrelevant for the correctness of this algorithm.
+\begin{proof} The branching rule found in line $1$ is irrelevant for the correctness of this algorithm but is important for the run-time.
 Each branch is capable of independently producing a correct tabulation.

-The first branch (line 2) will produce a correct tabulation because it is an exhaustive search (see Section 5).
+The first branch (line $2$) will produce a correct tabulation because it is an exhaustive search.

-The prime-by-prime branch (lines 4-14) treats a given preproduct having more than two primes to append (lines 4-6), having exactly two primes to append (lines 8-10), and as having exactly one prime to append (line 12).
-So this finds all possible completions in a prime-by-prime manner (see Subsection 3.2).
+The prime-by-prime branch (lines $4$-$14$) treats a given preproduct having more than two primes to append (lines $4$-$6$), having exactly two primes to append (lines $8$-$10$), and as having exactly one prime to append (line $12$).
+So this finds all possible completions in a prime-by-prime manner. \end{proof}